ryanmr/ryanrampersad.com/content/work.md

 #### Late May: <small>Week 9</small>

-- I worked on a backend service layer for the foundation of a Account Management RESTful API.
+- I worked on a backend service layer for the foundation of an Account Management RESTful API.
 - In conjunction with the backend layer, I created components of the client side consuming application written in Knockout.js.

 #### Early May: <small>Week 5</small>